PeregrineLabs/Ecosystem/README.md

 to start maya with the intended environment.

+## Updating
+When a new version of Ecosystem is available you can use

+    git pull origin

+to update your local repository, followed by

+    pip install Ecosystem --upgrade

+or

+    pip install -e Ecosystem --upgrade

+which will update your site-packages with the newer release.

 ## Tool Environments

 For Ecosystem to work you need to set the ECO_ENV environment variable to a directory location that contains the required .env files.
 Our in house repo is public and can be accessed at [https://github.com/PeregrineLabs/Ecosystem-Env](https://github.com/PeregrineLabs/Ecosystem-Env) - to get started this can be cloned to give you an example of how you might set up commong VFX/animation applications.